abouchard-ds/QA.d/README.md

 * Usefull if you want to practice statistics, modeling, finance;
 * Usefull if you want to practice data wrangling on files;
 * Who knows?
 You could become a millionnaire using your dataset to make financial decisions

+### BIG DATA ETL SIMULATION
+You can randomly distribute the files between multiple servers and try to recover a full dataset.
+You can try out an ingestion pipeline for benchmarking or an ETL for correctness.
+You can stress test some program (*SPSS, SAS, RapidMiner, Enteprise Miner, Python, R, Octave, Matlab, Orange, Tableau, Excel, Access, bash, Spark, anything*).

+### FILES VERSUS IN MEMORY
+You may want to experiment with big data, distributed file systems or parralelization?
+Then you need a lot of structured, semi-structured, unstructured files.
+This is a good project for you.

+### STOCKLIST CURATION
+If the data itself if of interest to you, you have the option to configure the stocklist that the program will download with a simple text file.
+If a stock does not exist anymore (mergers, bankruptcy, you downloaded an old list of symbols, etc.) the program can remove the bad entries from your stocklist automatically or you can consult the .stock.error file.

+### The "LIGHT option" - 1 BIGFILE
+If getting all the text files is not for you but you only want one massive file (3Gb ++) for your studies/test/project.
+(Random sampling test avg size per file 220K) min 88b max 512k.
+Using the full_us_can.txt stockfile I get 4gb of data (~16,000 individual files and a big file of 3-4gb containing 44,500,000 observations/lines/rows).

+### RESUMABLE
+Downloading all the canadian and american historical stock data since 1996 will take a couple of hours.(random sampling test avg 0.7733 second per stock - approx. 4 hours for 16500 files).
+So if your program crashes or you issue a CTRL-C, you can resume your download later if you activate this parameter.

+### NON-FEATURE
+My goal is to increase the types, size and number of files generated.
+If you want to be very selective on the dates, type, stocks etc. You can do it after the creation of the dataset or use another tool made for this. (thousands of python and R libraries made for this purpose. not this script)

 ## Installation